 Isaiah 66:24 also talks about hell “And they shall go out and see the corpses of the people who rebelled against Me, for their worm shall not die, and their fire shall not be quenched, and they shall be an abhorring for all flesh.”

-Abram believed in the Lord, and He accounted it to him as righteousness, salvation by faith, prior to the Mosaic Law (Genesis 15:6.)
+Abram (later renamed Abraham) believed in the Lord, and the Lord accounted it to him as righteousness, salvation by faith, prior to the Mosaic Law (Genesis 15:6).

-To temporarily reconnect us with God, He required sacrifices, almost all involving shed blood, in order to provide atonement, temporary covering over the sin (Leviticus 4, Leviticus 16, Numbers 15, Deuteronomy 12.)
+To temporarily reconnect us with God, He (God) required sacrifices, almost all involving shed blood, in order to provide atonement, temporary covering over the sin (Leviticus 4, Leviticus 16, Numbers 15, Deuteronomy 12).
 When the temple altar was destroyed, God ended the animal sacrifices.

-The saving death of the Messiah is the final atonement, for it is the propitiation, the quenching of God’s wrath for us when He completely removed our sins and took them upon Himself (expiation.)
-Our entire body of sin was imputed onto Him and His righteousness was imputed onto us.
+The saving death of the Messiah is the final atonement, for it is the propitiation, the quenching of God’s wrath for us when He completely removed our sins and took them upon Himself [expiation].
+Our entire body of sin was imputed onto Him [assignment of a value/placed] and His righteousness was imputed onto us [double imputation].

-Over 300 prophecies stated in the Tanakh (Tanach/Hebrew Bible/Old Testament) were fulfilled by one named Jesus.
+Over three hundred prophecies stated in the Hebrew Bible/Old Testament were fulfilled by one named Jesus.

 By faith, we are able to be reconciled to God forever.
 Just as Abram back in Genesis 15, by faith.